snehagupta20/backend-chai-w-code/setting up professional backend project/readme.md

 - terminates node.js process immediately
 - exit code : 0 means success & non zero code indicates program exited due to an error
 - can be usefull in situations where critical err occurs

+# cookie-parser
+- parses cookies attached to client reqs
+- easier to read & manipulate cookies

+# cors
+- cross origin resource sharing
+- implemented by browser - controls how resources (APIs) can be accessed from diff origins

+# custom API response
+# error handling
+# middleware setup
+# classes defined for custom apis
+# concept of 'next' in middleware